-Office of the Staff Secretary
+White House Office, Office of the Staff Secretary

 Records of Paul T. Carroll, Andrew J. Goodpaster, L. Arthur Minnich, and Christopher H. Russell.

-House Office, Records Officer Reports to the President on Pending Legislation
+White House Office, Records Officer Reports to the President on Pending Legislation

 Commander, U.S. Submarines, Asiatic Fleet, 1941; Commander, all seaports, Northern Europe, 1944; Chief U.S. Naval Officer, Germany, 1945-1951 (photocopies).